What can be appealed

 In addition, the proponent has a final right of appeal in respect to ministerial decisions on:

-- Implementation conditions applying to a proposal under section 45(8) of the Environmental Protection Act 1986 (EP Act).
+- Implementation conditions and procedures applied to a proposal under section 45(8) of the Environmental Protection Act 1986 (EP Act).

-- Orders issued by the Minister under section 48(7)(b) of the EP Act.
+- Orders issued by the Minister under section 48(7)(b) of the EP Act, which relate to compliance with implementation conditions.

 What cannot be appealed